 Belize 2019 - Cacao Origins Adventure Trip

 You are invited!
 Journey with us to the heart of cacao’s origins.
 We will visit cocoa farms where we will meet farmers, learn how cacao is harvested and fermented and processed, from tree to bar.
-We will eat fresh cacao right out of the pod, and learn how to make drinking chocolate and tortillas with a Mayan family.
+We will eat fresh cacao right out of the pod, and learn how to make traditional foods with a Mayan family.
 Southern Belize is the least developed region in the country, with pristine jungle forests, many rare bird species and other creatures, and this will be an amazing trip.
 We hope that you will join us on this adventure!

 our home in the jungle

 Cotton Tree Lodge welcomes every guest with a free 10 minute massage, to help you make the transition into "vacation mode".
 The lodge maintains its own organic farm: walk the grounds and help yourself to mangoes, pineapple, star fruit, custard apple, soursop, bananas, papaya, plantain, orange, and grapefruit.
 The garden grows a variety of salad greens, root vegetables like coco yam, cabbage, callaloo, tomato, cucumber, sweet potatoes, and much more.
 They raise their own free range chickens for eggs and meat, goats for milk, cheese, and meat; and are starting to raise pigs.
 They source catfish and snook just downriver from the lodge.
 Wild harvested edibles from the rainforest such as jippi jappa, cohune cabbage (heart of palm), and many other interesting indigenous foods will be incorporated into our meals.